Konadu-Akwasi-Akuoko/AWS-Restart-Course/Linux/03-Linux-Users-And-Groups/README.md

 ## The `usermod` command

 This command is used to modify or change parts of or a whole existing user account.
+This also allows you to change and add a particular user to a group

 ## The `userdel` command

 - Deletes a user account
-- Uses the -r option to also delete the user's home directory
+- Uses the `-r` option to also delete the user's home directory

 ## The `passwd` command